- 2 BHK flat for sale in NL 5, Sector 11, Nerul East - September 2, 2023

 This is the semi-final document that is signed between builder and CIDCO which prove that the builder has followed everything stated in the Lease agreement and has completed and complied with all the conditions in that Lease Agreement.
 It is signed after the Occupancy Certificate is obtained by the builder.

 After the Lease Deed Another ‘Final Order’ is issued to the builder by CIDCO stating that his name is now registered as the lease holder of the plot.

-After the builder sells 60% of the flats to buyers, he is supposed to form the society and finally give the conveyance (management) to the Society.
+After the builder sells 60% of the flats to buyers, he is supposed to form the society within 4 months and finally give the conveyance (management) to the Society within another 6 months.
 He should handover these rights and title to the society via something called Conveyance Deed.
 After the conveyance deed, the society pays the transfer charge and gets the full rights to the plot and building.
 The document that grants these rights is also a Final Order as shown below…

 This lease deed and final order are the most important document that a flat buyer should insist on, once the Occupancy certificate is issued to the building.
 Society formation, Conveyence of land in favour of the society etc will become all the more difficult if this document is not available.

 Occupancy certificate is issued by NMMC and proves that the building is legal and adheres to the sanctioned plans.
 Drainage and other water connections are given only after this final certificate.
 Please be aware that after the recent scams in land dealings in Maharashtra and Mumbai, the municipal authorities have become very strict and do not issue Occupancy certificates like they used to.
 Earlier the builder could pay a fine and regularize the illegal work but now its not uncommon to find buildings even on the high profile Palm beach road lying vacant for 8 months or more due to this factor.
 One such building is Rattan Icon located in sector 50, Seawoods (you can see it from Palm beach road).